CamCode9/cars-back-end-test/README.md

-# cars-back-end-test
+# Cars-back-end-test

+## Description

+Simple API back-end using mock data to simulate a car database

-## Setup express
+## Setup and prerequisites

+Prerequisite: [Node](https://nodejs.org/en/) (version 16 or above) and [PostgreSQL](https://www.postgresql.org/) (version 12 or above)

+To begin, run **npm install** to install the packages required.
+If for any reason this is unsuccessful, try installing the following packages individually:

-npm install jest
+- npm install express
-npm install express
+- npm install jest
-npm i supertest -D
+- npm install supertest -D
-node app.js to run express server ('Server listening on port 9090 should appear in console)

-## Setup PSQL

-INSTRUCTIONS FROM NC NOTES HERE

-npm install pg
+- npm install pg
-npm install pg-format
+- npm install pg-format
-npm install dotenv
+- npm install dotenv

+### dotenv

+This repo contains 2 databases for test and (hypothetical) dev data.
+In order to connect to the databases, .env files must be created.
+In the root directory, create a .env.test file, and include the following:

+PGDATABASE=cars_db_test

+Next, create a .env.development file, and include the following:

+PGDATABASE=cars_db

 ## To start

-create .env file
+Run the following scripts in order:

-npm run setup
+- npm run setup
+- npm run seed

+The databases should now be setup, you can run the test files by running the following script:

+- npm test